himanshukadian/priceIQ/src/search_agent/README.md

 # Search Agent Module

 ## 🧩 Purpose
 Finds product pages on e-commerce sites based on normalized queries.
-Simulates the process of searching for products across multiple platforms and returning relevant URLs with associated HTML file paths for scraping.
+Simulates the process of searching for products across multiple platforms and returning relevant URLs with associated HTML file paths for scraping. **Not all sites return results for all categories or products.**

 ## 🔁 Input & Output

 - **Input**:
-  - `query` (Dict[str, Any]): Normalized query from QueryNormalizer
+  - `query` (Dict[str, Any]): Normalized query from QueryNormalizer (must include `category`)
   - `sites` (List[str]): List of e-commerce site domains to search

 - **Output**: